Rodgers plans to play for Jets in 2023, awaits Packers’ move

 If Rodgers ends up with the Jets, it would be a case of history repeating itself.

 Rodgers backed up Favre for three seasons after the Packers selected him out of California with the 24th overall pick in the 2005 draft.
-Love has backed up Rodgers for three seasons since the Packers traded up to take the former Utah State quarterback with the 26th overall pick in 2020.
+Love has backed up Rodgers for three seasons since the Packers traded up to take the former Utah State quarterback with the 26th overall pick.

 Rodgers’ future has been the subject of speculation ever since the Packers selected Love.
 Rodgers acknowledged the selection caught him by surprise.
 One year later, he skipped the Packers’ mandatory minicamp in a standoff with Packers management.